madila/indigo/inc/customizer-controls/readme.md

 - Tidied up code

 = 1.0.13 =
-- Don't enqueue the Font Awesome stylesheet within the Skyrocket_Single_Accordion_Custom_Control Control as it's not actually needed.
+- Don't enqueue the Font Awesome stylesheet within the Indigo_Single_Accordion_Custom_Control Control as it's not actually needed.
 - Enqueue the Font Awesome stylesheet within functions.php when viewing the Customizer, for showing icons in our sample Single Accordion Control content.
 - Added Readme link to a sample theme that shows how to implement these controls.